-As part of our Better Chicken Commitment, two of our suppliers continue to meet the stocking density requirement of 30kg/m.
-Global volumes have been collated to allow for reporting of impact.
+As part of our Better Chicken Commitment, two of our suppliers continue to meet the stocking density requirement of 30kg/m^{2.} Global volumes have been collated to allow for reporting of impact.

-Our objective was to be able to report on the proportion of dairy having access to pasture by January 2024, however our supplier has been able to bring this reporting forward and we have figures for the first half of 2023.
+Our objective was to be able to report on the proportion of dairy having access to pasture by January 2024, however our supplier has been able to bring this reporting forward and we have figures for 2023.